CVSSP/perceptual-study-source-separation/_pages/training_interferer/index.md

 with the reference sound.
 Remember, it does **not** include artefacts or distortions.

-- Click the 'Reference' button to play the reference sound.
+- Click the **Reference** button to play the reference sound.
-- Click the 'Stop' button to stop playback.
+- Click the **Stop** button to stop playback.
 This will also reset the start position.
 - Switch between the test sounds by clicking on the corresponding slider buttons.
 - You can then rate each sounds by sliding the button.
-- Click the 'Sort' button to sort the sliders by rating.
+- Click the **Sort** button to sort the sliders by rating.